ArielDomchik/DevOpsProject/README.md

 # DevOps Project

-This project provides an automated deployment pipeline using Jenkins, Docker, and Kubernetes.
+This project provides an automated deployment pipeline using Jenkins, Docker, and Kubernetes, and logging with ELK Stackx .

 ## Prerequisites